CrimsonWarpedcraft/plugin-template/README.md

 Below are the steps you should follow to create a release.

-1. Make sure to update the `version` in [build.gradle](#buildgradle)
+1. Create a tag on `master` using semantic versioning (e.g. v0.1.0)
-2. Create a tag at the desired commit on `master` and push it to `origin`
+2. Push the tag to `origin` and get some coffee
-3. Add a description to the release draft in the releases page
+3. Add a description to the release draft once it's been made

 ## Contributing